zenforcode/rust-course/README.md

 ## Getting Started

-Make sure you have Visual Studio Code installed, and it will create for your a DevContainer.
+Make sure you have Visual Studio Code installed, and it will create for your a DevContainer to test the small projects on the .
 If not:

 ```bash